bbc/news-weather-apps-playbook/accessibility/README.md

 ## Accessibility Champions

 We have multiple accessibility champions within our team and within the organisation.
 They are there to help you with any questions or concerns you may have.

 ### Contents
 - [README](https://github.com/bbc/news-apps-playbook/blob/master/accessibility/README.md)
   - [Our Baseline Commitment](https://github.com/bbc/news-apps-playbook/blob/master/accessibility/baseline.md)

-### Contributing
-To contribute to the playbook, you can [create a pull request](https://github.com/bbc/news-apps-playbook/pull/new/master) or [open an issue](https://github.com/bbc/news-apps-playbook/issues).

-Read the full guidelines for contributing [here](https://github.com/bbc/news-apps-playbook/blob/master/CONTRIBUTING.md).